digitalrebar/provision/doc/arch/provision.rst

     Param returns values as simple strings!
 For complex output, look at .ParamAsJSON and .ParamAsYAML below.

+  - **.ParamExpand <key>** returns the value for the specified key for this rendering, but then re-expands the string value again through the renderer.
+    If not a string, no expansion is done.

   - **.ParamAsJSON <key>** returns the value for the specified key for this rendering preserved in JSON formatting.
 This is important for templates that rely on ``jq`` or other commands that need consistent formatting